bencarothers/.dotfiles/README.md

 # .dotfiles

-###                      I'm The King Of My Castle!
 ![vim](https://github.com/bencarothers/.dotfiles/blob/master/bones.png)
+###I'm The King Of My Castle!

 ## What's included

-My dotfiles repository are both highly modular and also very comprehensive
+My dotfiles repository are both highly modular and also fairly comprehensive.

-Aliases, plugins, and settings are placed in separate files to make things easy to find and make changing things as streamlined as possible.
+Aliases, plugins, and settings are placed in separate files to keep everything relatively organized and make changing things as streamlined as possible.

+This collection of dotfiles is optomized for a Mac machine with Zsh as the primary shell and Vim as the editor; However deviating from these should be painless

 ### install